KuetTai/aws-cloudwatchlogs/README.md

 1. Check on the checkbox
 1. Switch to next tab, `Graphed metrics`
 1. Change period value from `5 minutes` to `5 seconds`
+1. Visualize the graph

-Congratulations!
-You completed the labs.
+__Congratulations!__ You completed the labs.

 ## Chapter 5
 Back to [Agenda](#Agenda)